Pauan/rust-signals/README.md

 # What is this?

-This Rust crate provides zero-cost Signals which are built on top of the [futures](https://crates.io/crates/futures) crate.
+This is a Rust crate that provides zero-cost Signals which are built on top of the [futures](https://crates.io/crates/futures) crate.

+Hold on, zero-cost?
+Yeah, that's right: if you don't use a feature you don't pay any performance penalty, and the features that you *do* use are as fast as possible.
+Signals are *very* efficient.

 What is a Signal?
 It is a *value that changes over time*, and you can be efficiently notified whenever its value changes.